Disclosure: This article contains affiliate links. We may earn a commission from purchases at no extra cost to you, which helps our travel content.

 Alan Smith

-Great post, Alan!
-How much time would you recommend spending at the National Center for Civil and Human Rights?
-Is half a day enough or should I plan for more?
+Great post!
+I'm heading to Atlanta next month with my teenagers.
+How much time would you recommend for the National Center for Civil and Human Rights?
+Is it something we could do in a morning, or should we plan a full day?

 Alan Smith